darqos/darqos/doc/roadmap.md

 * Host OS
   * Unix: macOS or Linux, really
 * IPC
-  * ZeroMQ with JSON marshalling.
+  * ZeroMQ with JSON marshalling?
+  * Direct TCP with JSON?
+  * Direct TCP with Cap'n'Proto?
+  * Do we need object/service activation?
+    * And if so, what's a good option?
 * A collection of cooperating processes
   * Written in Python
-  * Communicating using the ZMQ IPC
+  * Communicating using the selected IPC
 * GUI
   * Full-screen window
   * PyQt5 for macOS/X11
 * Bootstrap
   * Basic shell script, starting up Unix processes
+    * It'd be good to have a clean shutdown, so processes should register themselves with the runtime once they're up, so they can be killed.
   * Storage backed by sqlite and Unix FS
   * Network shared with host OS